 - (Optional) To add another search rule, repeat the steps.

 You can use exclusion rules to exclude data on the LDAP directory server that you don’t want synchronized to your organization's Google Account.
-For example, you can use an LDAP query to specify that all email addresses should be synchronized.
+For example, you can use an LDAP search rule to specify that all email addresses should be synchronized.
 Then, use an exclusion rule to ignore any email addresses that begin with a certain string.
-For details, go to Use exclusion rules with GCDS.

 LDAP query & search rule examples